-This module enables students to be able to prepare valuations of a range of property interests and types and compensation claims in cases of compulsory purchase.
-That knowledge combined with an understanding of the RICS Valuation standards and professional body Rules of Conduct, will enable students to act appropriately in providing client advice and a professional valuation report.
-Various methods of valuation are taught, and a critical reflection of the taught methods is also developed.
-Students will be asked to carry out calculations and consider the ethical issues that accompany them.
+This module enables students to be able to understand the need for valuations, the valuation process for a range of property types and the principal valuation approaches required for market valuations and compensation claims in cases of compulsory purchase.
+That knowledge, combined with an understanding of the RICS Valuation - Global Standards, the RICS Rules of Conduct and Valuer Registration, will enable students to understand how valuers are obliged to act ethically and professionally in providing valuation advice.
+Various methods of valuation are reviewed and a critical reflection of these methods is also developed to understand the limitations of the valuations that may be reviewed.